warmwind/Ionicons.swift/README.md

 # Ionicons.swift
-Use Ionicons in you swift projects
+Use [Ionicons](http://ionicons.com/) in you swift projects.
+The similar to [FontAwesome.swift](https://github.com/thii/FontAwesome.swift)

 ## Installation